JY-Zhou/DEGAT/README.md

 models.py: This file contains the overall network architecture of DEGAT, including data processing, diffusion module and graph classifier.

-ablation_experiments.py : This file shows how the ablation experiment was performed.

 sparsification_curve.py : This file shows the effect of different parameters on sparsification.